Levis318/MASTERCODERS.github.io/README.md

       Steps:
       1. make an image for the solid
       2. give the solid a damage hitbox
-      3. implement a elimination system (This might need its own step)
+      3. implement a elimination system for the player (This might need its own step)

 5. Tiles that are not solid but act like checkpoints when the User controls the Player to touch them